AminGholamii/UT/README.md

 Hello and welcome.
-I'm Amin Gholami; A computer engineering student at University Of Tehran.
+I'm Amin Gholami; A computer engineering student at University of Tehran.
-This repository is dedicated to sample projects which I've worked on sofar.
+This repository is dedicated to sample projects which I've worked on so far.